XhovaniM8/fpga-orderbook-analysis/README.md

 2. Quantization preserves model performance while enabling hardware deployment
 3. FPGA acceleration could theoretically achieve microsecond-level inference latency
 4. The approach is feasible for real-time financial applications

-The projected performance levels would be competitive with current high-frequency trading systems, where each microsecond of latency reduction has significant value.

 ## Future Work